Pirates vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Pirates have posted a mark of 2-5.
+- In seven games as the underdog over the last 10 matchups, the Pirates have a record of 2-5.

 - Bookmakers have not posted a runline in any of the Pirates' past 10 contests.